Smyth County assistance programs.

 Find rental assistance and help with other bills

 Residents can receive short term rent help and support from the Helping Overcome Poverty’s Existence Inc. (HOPE) organization.
-Hundreds of thousands of dollars in federal stimulus funds are being provided from the Homelessness and Rapid Re-housing Program, which is authorized through the American Recovery and Reinvestment Act.
+Hundreds of thousands of dollars in federal government are usually issued to the region, as well as Smyth County, as part of Homelessness Prevention and Rapid Re-housing Program.
+HOPE will often get a portion of this money and can provide grants to low income residents.
+Or they have referrals.

 The primary mission of HOPE’s is to improve the housing conditions of local residents, and reduces factors that are contributing to poverty in Southwest Virginia.
 The organization seeks to enable lower income and disadvantaged families find achieve solutions for staying in their homes and also sustain affordable housing.